-- ERISA's fiduciary duties do not cover all matters affecting ESOPs, only those which involve plan investments and administration - Therefore, decisions affecting design of the plan are "settlor" functions as they do not involve administration directly and are not governed by ERISA fiduciary rules
+- ERISA's fiduciary duties do not cover all matters affecting ESOPs - Decisions affecting design of the plan are "settlor" functions as they do not involve administration directly and are not governed by ERISA fiduciary rules

 Fiduciary vs. Settlor Functions

 Managing a mature ESOP requires identifying whether a proposed course of action involves settlor functions, not governed by fiduciary obligations, fiduciary obligations or both.